leodido/caddy-conditional-logging/README.md

 ```

 This Caddy module will wrap the `<other encoder>` (eg. `json`, or `console`) and log if at least one of the conditions is met.

+Notice the module accepts also nested fields.
+The **field syntax** is as per [buger/jsonparser](https://github.com/buger/jsonparser).

+Let's say you want to log if the user agent starts starts with some value...

+You'd need to traverse the request object, its headers child (another object), and its "User-Agent" child (array).

+Sounds difficult.
+It isn't!
+Express this field as: `request>headers>User-Agent>[0]`.

 ## Caddyfile